CastielWong/MVP/Python/Syntax/data_structure/customized_heap.md

 - [Comparator](#comparator)

+Generally, there are two ways to have customized heap based on the scenarios.
+One is to place the sorted key in the front, the other is to use `__lt__`.
+The first way is fitted in almost any case, while the second is basically for class.
+Moreover, it's preferred to apply `__lt__` since it offers more flexibility in comparing string, the first approach can't implement MaxHeap for strings.

 ## General
 The general way to customize a heap is by placing the sorting elements in front, then put all needed elements into the tuple behind.
 ```py